JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 It started on June 11 with the G7 Summit in England, where among other things the leaders of seven of the world's leading democracies agreed on a global

-minimum corporate tax rate and committed to vaccinate the world.
+minimum corporate tax rate and committed to vaccinating the world.

-Three days later, the leaders of the NATO (Nort Atlantic Treaty organization) countries met in Bruselas, where they laid plans to build an infrastructure
+Three days later, the leaders of the NATO (North Atlantic Treaty Organization) countries met in Bruselas, where they laid plans to build an infrastructure

 project to rival China's Belt and Road Initiative